Catherine the Great of Russia

 was then driven out of

-In the six months following Congress approving the
+In the six months following Congress' approval of the

 Declaration of Independence,